sachinm001/PaaS-Serverless-Arch/Hands-on lab/04-Monitor-Your-Azure-Functions-with-Application-Insights.md

 **Duration**: 15 minutes

+Here you will be working with Application Insights which is a service that provides powerful, real-time analytics for your applications.
+It helps you monitor application performance, detect issues, and gain deep insights into usage patterns.

-Application Insights can be integrated with Azure Function Apps to provide robust monitoring for your functions.
-In this exercise, you examine telemetry in the Application Insights account that you created when provisioning the Function Apps.
-Since you associated the Application Insights account with the Function Apps when creating them, the Application Insights telemetry key was added to the Function App configuration for you.
+In this exercise, you'll explore the telemetry data collected by the Application Insights account that was set up during the provisioning of your Function Apps.
+The integration was automatically configured by associating the Application Insights account with your Function Apps, which added the necessary telemetry key to the Function App configuration.
+This setup enables you to gain valuable insights into the performance, usage, and potential issues within your functions, facilitating proactive maintenance and optimization.

 ### Help references